z-maria-cloud/website-landing/README.md

 - **colorfulprojects.cloud**: the main landing page of my website.
 Contains links to other projects that are currently hosted.
 - **About Me**: a page that lists the various programming languages, frameworks and software that I use.

+To use:
+- Clone this repository
+- Run "npm install" to install the dependencies
+- **Important**: by default runs on port 3000, you can customize the port number in package.json

+Usage:
+- `npm run dev`: runs the server on port 3000
+- `npm run production`: runs the server on port 3000 while passing NODE_ENV=production

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]